Skip to main content

 A recent viral ad controversy involving Equinox highlighted this shift starkly.
 The market reaction wasn't just indifference; it was hostility toward what audiences perceived as laziness.
-We are witnessing a bifurcation in the market similar to the food industry.
+We are witnessing a bifurcation similar to the food industry.
 Just as "organic" produce commands a premium over processed alternatives, "human-crafted" communication is becoming a luxury signal of trust, authority, and care.
 Conversely, visibly AI-generated content is becoming the high-fructose corn syrup of the internet - cheap, abundant, and bad for your health.

 For executives at scaling companies, this presents a critical strategic choice.
 Do you use AI to flood the zone with mediocre content, or do you build infrastructure that elevates your brand?
 The answer lies not in rejecting AI, but in fundamentally changing where it sits in your workflow.